The Bazaar Voice

 Yet, trends come and go as quickly as you can say “supercalifragilisticexpialidocious” nowadays.
 Social media and e-commerce managers are constantly having to keep the pulse on what’s performing and what’s not, which is no easy task.
 But, regardless of if TikTok or Instagram is winning this week and not the next, UGC will continue performing well for brands.

 Global social commerce sales are expected to reach $1.3 billion this year.
-So take a note from these three brand case studies and rethink your social commerce strategy.
+So take a note from these five brand case studies and rethink your social commerce strategy.
 Is UGC a part of your conversations?
 Because it should be.
 And if it isn’t, get in touch with us and learn how the #1 in UGC according to G2 can help you get started.

 Want the latest content delivered straight to your inbox?
 Join our monthly newsletter.